The Ultimate Guide To Build To Rent Property Management

 • Projected Rental Income: Estimate your potential income based on local rental rates and occupancy levels.

-• Operating Expenses: Don’t forget ongoing costs like maintenance, property management, and insurance.
+• Operating Expenses: Don’t forget ongoing costs like maintenance, property management, advertising rental property, and insurance.

 • Return on Investment (ROI): Finally, calculate your potential ROI.
 If the numbers add up, you could have a viable build to rent investment on your hands.